 The Mexican standoff of PHP frameworks may be close, but Symfony emerges as a victor on account of its full-stack development potential.
 Tech companies looking to create large web applications should look no further.
 However, companies looking to produce smaller applications would be better off starting out with Laravel to get to grips with the world of PHP.

 Choosing the right framework for your project can be extremely daunting.
-It’s important to conduct a thorough analysis in order to make sure your project runs smoothly.
+It's important to conduct a thorough analysis in order to make sure your project runs smoothly.
 At Zfort Group we are specialists in web development, and will be able to advise you on the right framework for your needs.
-Whether you are looking for guidance on a PHP framework or looking for a PHP developer, our specialist team can help you.
+Whether you are looking for guidance on a PHP framework or looking for a PHP development company, our specialist team can help you.